Rockzo77/Arduino-Fading-of-led/README.md

 # Arduino-Fading-of-led
-code of fading of led
+This is a code to fade light of Arduino.